How should we proxy for race/ethnicity? Comparing Bayesian improved surname geocoding to machine learning methods

 \subsection{Machine learning methods}

-In equations \ref{eq:1} and \ref{eq:2} every term is known and no parameters must be estimated prior to computing a prediction.
+In equations \ref{eq:1} and \ref{eq:2} every term used to generate predictions is known and no parameters are estimated prior to computing a prediction.
 This is an advantage of BISG -- predictions follow directly from an application of Bayes Theorem and so require no information beyond indirect data from the Census Bureau.
-However, data do exist with which to estimate unknown parameters in a more flexible or detailed model of race/ethnicity.
-This fact motivates experimenting with a series of more complex models, as described below.
-Here, I provide a brief overview of each of the methods I apply in the paper, in rough order of complexity\footnote{For a full treatment of supervised learning methods, see \citet{hastie01statisticallearning}}.
+However, data do exist with which to estimate unknown parameters in a more flexible model.
+This fact motivates experimenting with alternative ways of predicting the probability distribution of race/ethnicity.